-Your gift will support the Inter-American Foundation’s continued mission of providing development assistance directly to the organized poor in Latin America and the Caribbean in order to help communities thrive.
+Your gift will support our continued mission to provide development assistance directly to the organized poor in Latin America and the Caribbean.

 Is my donation tax-deductible?

 Yes.
 The IAF is an independent agency of the United States government, and your donation qualifies as a charitable contribution under IRS Code sections 170(a) and 170(c).

 Can I designate my gift to a certain program or country?

 We appreciate your interest in supporting our projects.
 While it is possible to have your gift directed toward a specific initiative or country where we are currently working, we ask that you contribute to unrestricted funding.
 By not restricting your contribution for a specific project or country, you will enable us to allocate our resources more efficiently and where the needs are greatest.